MSoheil-Mohammadi/RabbitMQSample/README.md

 Note that the producer, consumer, and broker do not have to reside on the same host.
 An application can be both a producer and consumer, too.

+## Send notes
+The publisher will connect to RabbitMQ, send a single message, then exit.

+The connection abstracts the socket connection, and takes care of protocol version negotiation and authentication and so on for us. channel, which is where most of the API for getting things done resides.
+To send, we must declare a queue for us to send to; then we can publish a message to the queue The message content is a byte array.
+When the code above (send/console proj) finishes running, the channel and the connection will be disposed.